PizzaBeer/filebucket-front-end/README.md

 - This may have slowed our overal rate of prograss, but it gave every developer exposure to every stage of development and kept our momentum steady.

+#### Obstacles

+- Use of Materialized Paths to navigate through files and folders

+- Creating the breadcrumb effect to show that navigation to the user on the front end

+- Heroku deployment

+-

 ## ERD